-Entrepreneurs and athletes have a lot in common: Both have competitive drives and get-it-done mindsets.
+Entrepreneurs and athletes have a lot in common: both have competitive drives and get-it-done mindsets.
 They don’t shy away from calculated risks and consider failure as a learning opportunity.

-Learn more and connect with a Global Sports and Entertainment Director near you to help you develop a sensible transition plan.
+Learn more and connect with a Global Sports and Entertainment Director near you to help guide and develop a sensible transition plan for your next chapter.
 Then, you can enjoy your second career, knowing you are better prepared for what the future holds.